 Reconditioning your worn out cricut mats is a way to put the sticky back into them.
 But it isn’t easy and cricut doesn’t recommend it.
-That said, I have done it several times.
+That said, I have done it many, many times.

 If your mats just need cleaned see my post on caring for your mats.
-Don’t attempt this until you try just cleaning them first.
+Don’t attempt reconditioning your Cricut mats until you try just cleaning them first.

 What you will need: